mechgguy/icnap_oldmonks/readme.md

 ### 3. Unity

-The **Unity** branch strives to integrate 3D data with augmented reality.
-It aims to facilitate both reactive and preventive maintenance tasks, with the added possibility of showing data flow packets between sensors.
+The **Unity** branch strives to integrate maintainance tasks with mixed reality.
+It aims to facilitate both reactive and preventive maintenance tasks and to simulate the 3D environment related to them, with the added possibility of showing data flow packets between sensors.

 - **Branch**: unity
 - **README**: Detailed implementation and instructions can be found in the Unity branch's [README].